Updated: January 21, 2018

 (Note: these categories are not mutually exclusive in that a given application may benefit from one or more of these technologies)

 - Machine learning – Algorithms using statistical methods designed to predict or forecast something.
 The learning is either supervised (i.e., assisted) because we either know the outcome trying to be achieved (or we have a teacher to inform us) and can determine if the model is right or wrong – or unsupervised (i.e., unassisted) because we have no idea of the patterns or outcomes that may be best).
-The system “learns” if over time its predictions / outcomes improve and approach optimal.
+The system “learns” if over time its predictions and performance improve.

-- Text, Video, Audio and Image Analytics – this code scans unstructured data, and finds common entities, and either classifies them or extracts them.
-Deep learning is an advanced form of image analytics – using a technique with layers of brain-like neurons (Recurrent Neural Networks); it finds image patterns or classifies images.
-When it classifies, it can even write captions.
+- Text, Video, Audio and Image Analytics – this code scans unstructured data, and finds entities/objects, and classifies them (and/or extracts them).
+Deep learning is an advanced form of image analytics – using a technique with layers of brain-like neurons (Recurrent Neural Networks (RNN) or Convolutional Neural Networks (CNN)).

-- Complex Event (Monitoring) Processing – an engine fed streaming data from one or more source, which is explicitly programmed to detect certain patterns and then initiate follow on actions or processes.
+- Complex Event (Monitoring) Processing (CEP) – an engine fed streaming data from one or more source, which detects certain patterns and then initiates follow on actions or processes.

 - Deep Q&A – using an AI system that has access to previously compiled knowledge sources; it scans, filters, and presents the best likely answers to questions.